10 tips for successful conference planning and promotion

-I know, I know, it’s easy to want a break after the tireless planning and promotion it takes for a team or individual to put on a successful event.
-Believe me, the last thing our BOD and conference chairs (Kristen, Jeff and the whole #cs2012 team were amazing) want to think about is ConvergeSouth 2013.
-In reality, the two weeks after the event is prime time for getting momentum and ensuring success of the next event.
+I know.
+I know.
+It’s easy to want a break after the tireless planning and promotion it takes for a team or individual to put on a successful event.
+Believe me, the last thing our BOD and conference chairs want to think about is ConvergeSouth 2013.
+In reality, the two weeks after the event is prime time for getting momentum and ensuring the success of the next event.

 10 Things To Do Post Mortem (in no particular order)

-1. Survey Attendees - Within a week after the event (3 days if you can), you should survey attendees, speakers, sponsors and volunteers.
+Within a week after the event (three days if you can), you should survey attendees, speakers, sponsors and volunteers.
 Get more feedback than you need.
 This information will be the report card for your event.
-How’d you do on speakers, sessions, location, venue, food, volunteers, technology, attendees, and numerous other pieces of the event puzzle.
+How’d you do on speakers, sessions, location, venue, food, volunteers, technology, attendees and numerous other pieces of the event puzzle?
 Use this data to see if you accomplished your goals, identify what the real value was and what areas can be improved to make the next event better.

-2. Photo Album - Get all the pictures from the event into a photo album.
-Upload it to Flickr, Pinterest and your Facebook Page.
+Get all the pictures from the event into a photo album.
+Upload it to your preferred photo-sharing sites.
 Tag as many people as you can identify.
 Ask attendees to upload their pics to the album.
 The goal here is to remind people how much fun they had and let others see what they missed.
 Again, the sooner you can get these pics posted the better.

-3. Slideshare - Get slide-decks of presentions uploaded to Slideshare.
+Get slide-decks of the presentations uploaded to Slideshare.
 If you don’t have your speaker’s presentations, ask for them.
 At the very least have presenters tag the presentations with your event or hashtag.
 You’ll be glad you did and so will your attendees.

-4. Testimonials - Ask for people to share their experiences.
+Ask people to share their experiences.
 Nothing sells events like the testimonials of others.
 You will use these later for your next event’s promotion and to woo sponsors.